avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile/README.md

     gcc217 -c intmath.c
 ```

-The first rule tells make how to build the executable testintmath.
-It states that testitnmath depends on intmath.o and testintmath.o.
-The command uses gcc to link the object files together.

-The next two rules specify how to build the object files.

-compile the source files into object files.
-Each .o file depends on its corresponding .c file and the header file intmath.h.
-The -c flag tells gcc to compile the source file into an object file without linking.

-This Makefile is extremely simple.
-It's nothing more than a textual representation of testintmath's dependency graph.&#x20;
+Notice how this Makefile is nothing more than a textual representation of the dependency graph we showed above.
+That is the core of Make.
+A language for soecifying and interpreting dependency graphs. &#x20;